jbqueru/yast3/README.md

 It's been developed with rmac 2.2.25 and tested under Hatari v2.6.0-devel with EmuTOS 1.3.

+# Code architecture

+## Threads

+The code is organized around 5 threads, with a fixed strict priority order.
+From highest to lowest priority:

+-The PSG thread, running at 50Hz.
+It does not take much time, though still more than would be acceptable in an interrupt handler.
+Running it at a the highest priority guarantees the most steady timing.

+-The mouse thread, running after the last line of each frame (i.e. earlier than vblank).
+It parses the data queue from the keyboard, and updates the mouse cursor.
+Running at a high priority gives enough time to render the mouse cursor before the next frame starts, such that it can be rendered into the front buffer without any visible graphical glitches.

+-The core logic thread, which processes inputs, coordinates, collisions, and all other decision logic.
+It fires at 60Hz.
+It runs at a medium priority because a glitch there isn't catastrophic, and (by necessity) repeated glitches should be massively avoided.
+Repeated glitches imply that there isn't enough

+-The PCM thread, which fills the audio buffer.
+It fires as soon as one of the audio buffers has been read.
+It is kept at a low priority because delays there are more noticeable than display delays (skipped frames).

+-The render thread, which displays the frames.
+It takes the most time, to the point where there might not be enough speed to run to completion, and therefore it needs to run at the lowest priority.
+It runs continuously when it can't keep up with the screen's refresh rate, or synchronizes itself with the display when it has time for that.

 # Timeline and design thoughts

 ## Apr 25 2025